 If some protection against spray is preferred, a hinged screen or retractable curtain will be adequate and can be easily moved out of the way for access.

 - Hygiene and durability

 A conventional bathroom has many places where dirt and grime can accumulate and act as a breeding ground for bacteria.
-A wetroom’s open-plan, waterproof design reduces the chances of accumulation and is much easier to clean regularly and thoroughly with antibacterial cleaning chemicals or steam.
+A wetroom’s open-plan, waterproof design reduces the chances of accumulation so a wet room is much easier to clean regularly and thoroughly with antibacterial cleaning chemicals or steam.

 With fewer moving parts, more resilient surfaces and protection against water damage, a wetroom will also last much longer than a conventional bathroom.

 A conventional bathroom often doesn’t provide sufficient space for users with restricted mobility.
 They may need wheelchair access, or to be able to sit while showering.
 They may use a hoist to transfer them to and from the toilet or bath, or if they need assistance, additional room will be needed for their carer.